 Pretreatment is the process that breaks up major wood components (lignin and polysaccharides like hemicelluloses and cellulose) so that enzymes can degrade (hydrolyze) the polysaccharides into simple sugars.
 Effective pretreatment and hydrolysis are necessary to achieve high sugar quality and yield.
-The sugars derived from the pretreatment/hydrolysis process can serve as a …more
+The sugars derived from the pretreatment/hydrolysis process can serve …more

 When it comes to evaluating an industry that uses post-harvest forest residuals (slash) to make bio-jet fuel and co-products, the primary components in softwoods, like Douglas-fir, receiving the most industrial interest are cellulose, hemicellulose and lignin.
 The cellulose and hemicellulose contain the simple sugars used to biofuel and other chemical products.
 The lignin is a byproduct of the fuel conversion process and can be used to make additional products like …more

 In mid September, NARA conducted its 2015 Annual Meeting in Spokane, WA.
-This meeting marked the conclusion of the Northwest Advanced Renewables Alliance Project’s fourth year, and the launch of its last year under the contractual terms with the United States Department of …more
+This meeting marked the conclusion of the Northwest Advanced Renewables Alliance Project’s fourth year, and the launch of its last year under the contractual terms with the United States …more

 Using post-harvest forest residuals, or slash, to make biojet fuel and co-products is an economic challenge.
 A significant cost in the supply chain is transportation associated with hauling the processed slash material to a conversion facility.
-To supply slash material to a conversion facility or processing depot, trucks need to travel …more
+To supply slash material to a conversion facility or processing depot, trucks need …more